MOJarrett/MOJarrett/readme.md

 I am keen to upskill further in data analytics and engineering so have been working on a number of projects.

-I have started a blog on mojarrett.git.io
+I have started a blog which I am currently drafting to publish soon.

 ## Let's Connect